-Moomin’s are a national icon in Finland, have inspired generations and are a huge household name to Finn’s.
-Families in Finland will collect Moomin mugs and memorabilia as sought after collectors items.
-So, it’s not just a fad tourist hype, its actually experiencing part of the culture too.
+Families in Finland will collect Moomin mugs and memorabilia as sought-after collector items.
+So, it’s not just a fad of tourist hype, it’s actually experiencing part of the culture too.

 So I definitely found my happy place here in Helsinki.
-Here’s all the reasons why you need to visit the Moomin Café Helsinki!
+Here are all the reasons why you need to visit the Moomin Café Helsinki!

 If you have no idea about the Moomins and you’re curious to know more about who they are, I’ll be more than happy to shed some light on the matter.

-The family are Moominpapa, Moominmama and Moomintroll.
+The family is Moominpapa, Moominmama, and Moomintroll.
 But, there are other trolls like Snorkmaiden, Moomintroll’s girlfriend, and Snork her brother.

 1. The creator of the Moomins, Tove Jansson, came from Helsinki